Nolann-epi/Chesser/README.md

 ![main_chesser](https://user-images.githubusercontent.com/62303354/236130046-c91abc26-9372-4ec8-a879-9b662865fb74.png)

-This is a chess game built with Next.js and javascript.
+Chesser is a chess game built with Next.js and javascript.
 The game allows two players to play against each other on the same computer.
 No chess library were used.

 # How to play